peterhinch/micropython-micro-gui/README.md

     * `bgcolor=None` Background color, as per foreground.
     * `bdcolor=None` Border color.
 As per above except that if `False` is passed, no border is displayed.
 This clears a previously drawn border.
- 3. `show` No args.
-(Re)draws the LED.
-Primarily for internal use by GUI.

 ###### [Contents](./README.md#0-contents)